timzuntar/PhoreMic/README.md

 ### Determination of probability distribution for sampling

-To reduce wasted dice rolls, the probability distribution used to rejection sample wavelengths of emitted photons needs to follow the emission spectrum as closely as possible.
-The asymmetric Laplace distribution is a good fit for the typical profile shape.
+To minimize the number of wasted dice rolls, the probability distribution used to rejection sample wavelengths of emitted photons needs to follow the emission spectrum as closely as possible.
+Asymmetric Laplace distributions are a good fit for the typical profile shape.
 The optimal distribution is computed once with a minimization process (this can take a while).
-The resulting parameters are then stored in *Laplace_PDFs.dat* for future use for all defined fluorophores.
+The resulting parameters are then stored in *Laplace_PDFs.dat* for use in all future simulations of that specific fluorophore.

 <figure>
   <img